Rich2/openstrat/README.md

 So I'm experimenting with Mill from the project root folder run:

 ```
-mill -w Core.runBackground //To launch a ScalaFx window.
+mill run //To launch a ScalaFx window.
+mill -w run //As above but mill will rebuild and relaunch the ScalaFx window when ever you save changes to source code.
 The most useful command for development
-mill -w Core.test //To run tests
+mill test //To run tests
+mill -w /To recompile and rerun the tests on source code changes.
 mill mill.scalalib.GenIdea/idea //To create an IntelliJ IDEA project.
 ```
 For IntellliJ useful options: